Phase evolution of superposition target states in adiabatic population transfer: Analytic Treatment of the Phase Evolution

 This phase can be evaluated explicitly for gaussian envelopes of $\Omega_s$, $\Omega_p$:

 with definitions $r=\Omega_{0s}/\Omega_{0p}$ and

 Fig. \ref{fig:numericalPhaseParameterDependence} (a) compares numeric results to the analytic phase given by eq. \ref{fig:phitau}.
-Apart from the early behavior (where the assumption $\Omega\gg \delta $ fails) and the fast oscillations in the numeric results, the calculated phases are in good agreement.
-In fig. \ref{fig:numericalPhaseParameterDependence} (b)-(e) we explore the dependence of the height of the plateau on the STIRAP parameters.
+Apart from the early behavior and the fast oscillations in the numeric results, the calculated phases are in good agreement.
+In fig. \ref{fig:numericalPhaseParameterDependence} (b)--(e) we explore the dependence of the height of the plateau on the STIRAP parameters.
 We see that the height is independent of the peak Rabi frequencies, but linearly dependent on $\delta$ and on the width of the STIRAP pulses.
-As is shown in (d), (e) there is a sharp increase in the phase at small pulse separations without significant population transfer.
-This phase shows an asymptotic dependence on pulse separation.
-The plateau height is nearly linear with the width of the pulses.
-The numerical and analytic predictions diverge at low Rabi Frequencies, small beam separations, and large standard deviation.
-These parameters are also regions where the adiabatic condition (and thus the analytic formula) fails, with lower population transfer efficiency and increased rippling.
+As is shown in (d), there is a sharp increase in the phase at small pulse separations, which tends to zero as the separation increases.
+The plateau height (e) grows nearly linearly with the width of the pulses.
+The numerical and analytic predictions diverge at low Rabi frequencies, small beam separations, and large standard deviation.
+These parameters are also regions where the adiabatic condition fails, with lower population transfer efficiency and increased rippling.
+This highlights a shortcoming of the analytical formula, which assumes the process to be sufficiently adiabatic.
+The formula cannot capture the oscillations at early times which are due to diabatic transitions out of the carrier eigenstates.
+The assumption $\Omega_s \gg \delta$ is needed to obtain a closed form solution - it fails at early times.